For agents

 Two ways in, depending on who you are:

-- Developers — earn USDC for the ad slot with the `scode` CLI.
-See "For developers".
+- Developers — earn USDC for the ad line in your terminal AI tools with the `scode` CLI.
+See

-- Brands — launch campaigns and pull analytics from the terminal, your own code ("SDK & API"),
+- Brands — launch campaigns and pull analytics from the dashboard, your own code ("SDK & API"),

 or Claude ("MCP server").